Carb Cycling: The Complete Guide

 What is carb cycling?

-Carb cycling is a dietary approach that involves alternating the amount of carbohydrates consumed on a daily, weekly, or monthly basis.
-It is often used by athletes and bodybuilders to optimize performance and body composition.
+Carb cycling is a dietary strategy that involves varying your intake of carbohydrates on a daily, weekly, or periodic basis, often used in the context of athletic performance or body composition management.

 How does carb cycling work?